lawrennd/old_talks/_ml/includes/big-data-health-motivation.md

 In a traditional model, we might encode each piece of information as another element on a feature vector: in other words, each data snippet mentioned contributes to increasing $\dataDim$.
 However, for most patients, most of the information above will be missing.
-We obtain only snippets of information about music tastes and social media habits alongside the occasional clincal measurement.
+We obtain only snippets of information about music tastes and social media habits alongside the occasional clinical measurement.
 Missing data is often discussed, but not at the scale we are considering here.
 In a classical analysis we might consider 30% missingness to be a big number.
 In this new scenario of data snippets almost all the data is missing almost all the time.
 A typical amount of missingness might be 99.9%.
 The data snippet domain is one which we might refer to as *massively missing data*.
 A situation where a missing value becomes the norm and a data observation is the exception.}

 \notes{Alongside the patchy nature of these data snippets, another challenge would be how they arrive.
 This happenstance data is constantly evolving.
 In computer systems terminology it is referred to as streaming data.
 The table form of the design matrix is a consequence of active surveillance of the population.
 When acquiring data passively it updates haphazardly.